Exclude directories and files from Project import

 • If the repository was already imported to Snyk, retest the repository as follows:

 On the Projects page, click the Code analysis Project of the repository.
-Then, on the Code Analysis page, click the Retest now option:
+Then, on the Code Analysis page, click Retest now.

 Your repository is imported to Snyk, without the directories and/or files you selected to exclude.